-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

-In order to beat out the competition, you have to ensure your product pages are optimized for maximum exposure.

-Here are some clear, actionable SEO guidelines for product pages, as well as the pitfalls you need to avoid.
+An increasing number of ecommerce sites want a piece of this pie, making it critical that your search strategy delivers.

+Add to this the fact that advertising costs are reaching the realm of prohibitive, only to often see sinking results, and smart SEO practices become more urgent than ever.

-10 Dos of Ecommerce Product Page SEO
+10 Do’s Of Ecommerce Product Page SEO

+Here are 10 steps to take and 10 to avoid for a successful SEO strategy.

-1. Implement a Keyword Strategy
+1. Fine-Tune Your Keyword Strategy

 Keyword research is the foundation for product page optimization.

 When conducting keyword research, always use product-focused topics that users are searching for.
+Don’t fixate on volume.
+Instead, think about relevancy and what will actually convert.

 If you have data from other channels like paid search, use it in your keyword and topic research and incorporate ad copy with high click-through rates (CTR) into meta descriptions.

-Product pages have transactional intent so make sure your landing pages are optimized for searchers ready to buy because you want to sell the items on your site.
+Product pages have transactional intent, so make sure your landing pages are optimized for searchers ready to buy.

-For example, someone looking for a specific product like “Series S60l & Expression E52 paintbrush” strongly indicates they are ready to purchase it, due to the detailed nature of their keyword.
+Someone looking for a specific product like “Series S60l & Expression E52 paintbrush” strongly indicates they are ready to purchase it due to the detailed nature of their search.

-2. Optimize Titles & Meta Descriptions
+2. Optimize Titles And Meta Descriptions

 Title tags and meta descriptions are very important in product page optimization.

-Make sure you include details, like:
+Make sure you include details such as:

-- The brand of the product.
+- The brand of the product, including your proprietary brand.

 - The name of the product.